dkemfldks/docs/source/help/apps/desktop-guide.rst

 If your server is hosted on `https://`, insecure content, images and scripts with `http://` are not rendered by default.
 This option allows such content to be rendered.
 If you do enable it, please be mindful of potential security risks shared over `http://` protocols.

-This setting is off by default.
+This setting is on by default.

 Note: Enabling both secure and insecure content will break YouTube videos.
 An open issue for ``electron`` on which the app is built is under investigation: https://github.com/electron/electron/issues/2749